edibotopic/edibotopic-website/content/blog/2023-09-17-misdirected-science.md

 Significant time had passed since this claim was made and there was still little supporting evidence.
 The (lack of) mechanistic justification for the claim had been roundly criticised by the scientific community.
-That the original scientist who made the original claim had since built a profitable company that already profited from selling their "healthier" replacement of the consumer product led to further skepticism.
+That the scientist who made the original claim had since built a company that already profited from selling their "healthier" replacement of the consumer product fuelled additional skepticism.

 In my office, my colleague and I both shared the view that the original claim was likely bogus.
 They reminded me, however, that there